 Young Women Walking

-The route will close at 7:30 p.m. on Saturday, but you are invited to stay at the 3-Day camp to enjoy dinner, a “pink carpet” photo op, special “pink pizzazz” refreshments in the Young Women Walking tent, and other fun activities.
+The route will close at 6:45 p.m. on Saturday, but you are invited to stay at the 3-Day camp to pick up your Victory T-shirt, enjoy dinner, special refreshments in the 3-Day Lounge and Young Women Walking tents, and other fun activities.
 The festivities will wrap up at 9:00 p.m., when it’s lights out at camp.

-You are welcome to join us on Sunday at the Closing Ceremony at Turner Field at 4:30 p.m., or at the cheering stations along the route.
+You are welcome to join us on Sunday at the Closing Ceremony at Turner Field at 4:30 p.m. in your Victory T-shirt, or at the cheering stations along the route.
 Or you can support the 3-Day as a volunteer on Sunday.
 Click here to register to volunteer (please note that volunteers will be working during the Closing Ceremony and will not be able to see the ceremony.)

 Here are a few miscellaneous items that many people forget: